mesosphere/dcos-docs-site/pages/services/beta-hdfs/v1.3.3-2.6.0-cdh5.11.0-beta/configure/index.md

 ### Prerequisites

-+ Enterprise DC/OS 1.10 or newer.
++ Enterprise DC/OS 1.10 or newer
-+ Service with a version greater than 2.0.0-x.
++ Service with a version greater than 2.0.0-x
 + [The DC/OS CLI](/1.10/cli/install/) installed and available.
 + The service's subcommand available and installed on your local machine.
   + You can install just the subcommand CLI by running `dcos package install --cli hdfs`.